Skip to main content

 Format of the incoming message

-When a request arrives at the specified path with the selected method, the http in node creates a msg with the following properties:
+When a request is received at the specified path with the selected method, the http in node creates a message msg with the following properties:

 • msg.req: Contains the HTTP request object, including headers, parameters, body, and other data.